 (The second reason was the slow Internet connectivity making it impossible to send the voice data and get back the answer in a matter of milliseconds.
 Now, with 4G and WiFi 802.11n it’s handled.)

 In addition to that, I’d highly recommend defining some safety rules.
-To avoid unexpected usage of your assistant, you may want to (if applicable) consider changing the wake word, muting the mic in particular occasions and locking the voice purchasing function with an additional password.
+To avoid unexpected usage of your assistant, you may want to (if applicable) consider changing the wake word, muting the mic on particular occasions, and locking the voice purchasing function with an additional password.

 The functionality of voice assistants is already advanced enough to provide wide voice control of your home.
 Still, its possibilities depend much on your existing smart home system.